Sky Entertainment: Early years

 Both Sky Entertainment and Sky News & Documentaries were in fact, combinations of channels, with Sky News & Documentaries consisted of Sky News airing from 02:00 to 18:00 CET, while The Computer Channel airing from 18:00 to 20:00 CET, and National Geographic Channel airing from 20:00 to 02:00 CET.
 Sky Entertainment also had three Granada channels and one, which were different from these Granada channels airing between the 24-hour day.
 In Sky Entertainment's case, the channels were:

-At the time during the launch, Sky Entertainment shared its analogue D2-MAC transponder on Intelsat 707 with Danish public service broadcaster DR2, meaning that CMT and Granada Good Life were the only channels broadcasting to analogue viewers, meanwhile, DR2 was broadcasting between 5 p.m. and 1 a.m., meaning the programmes of Granada Plus and/or Granada Men & Motors weren't available to analogue viewers.
+At the time during the launch, Sky Entertainment shared its analogue D2-MAC transponder on Intelsat 707 with Danish public service broadcaster DR2, meaning that CMT and Granada Good Life were the only channels broadcasting to analogue viewers, meanwhile, DR2 was broadcasting between 5 p.m. and 1 a.m., meaning the programmes of Granada Plus and/or Granada Men & Motors were not available to analogue viewers.

 The channels were broadcast on the 1 degree west frequency as a part of the CTV package.

 When CMT Europe closed down in 1998, it's airtime on Sky Entertainment was replaced by Video Zone.

-On February 14, 1999, Sky Entertainment will be ceasing transmissions at 1am CET, after just 18 months on-air.
-Bosses had a meeting in London on the channel's final days to decide which is the channel fate and who is gonna replace it, also an alternative Sky service will be considered, but these never happened.
+On February 14, 1999, it was announced that Sky Entertainment would be ceasing transmissions at 1am CET, after just 18 months on-air.
+Bosses had a meeting in London on the channel's final days to decide the channel's fate and what would replace it; while an alternative Sky service was considered, this was never launched.
 However, Sky News and the National Geographic Channel continued to be broadcast in Scandinavia till this day, but as separate channels.